Japanese air attacks on the Mariana Islands: Japanese attacks

 The first Japanese air attacks on the B-29 bases occurred while they were under construction.
 Small numbers of Japanese aircraft flying from Guam, Peleliu, Iwo Jima and Truk made occasional raids on the American forces on Saipan during the fighting there, but caused little damage.
 Between June 24 and July 21 the 6th Night Fighter Squadron intercepted 37 raids on Saipan, and claimed three "kills".
-These raids typically comprised twelve IJN Mitsubishi G4M bombers (labeled "Betty" bombers by the Allies), or IJAAF Mitsubishi Ki-67 bombers operating from bases on mainland Japan and staging through Iwo Jima.
+These raids typically comprised twelve IJN Mitsubishi G4M bombers (codenamed "Betty" by the Allies), or IJAAF Mitsubishi Ki-67 ("Peggy") bombers operating from bases on mainland Japan and staging through Iwo Jima.
 The attacks disrupted airbase construction on several days and contributed to delays completing the B-29 base on Saipan, Isley Field.
 Small numbers of Japanese soldiers who had avoided capture at the end of the battles on the islands also raided the B-29 bases on occasion, mainly in search of food.

 The main Japanese air offensive against the Mariana Islands began in early November 1944.
 On November 1, a B-29 flying from the Marianas overflew the Tokyo region for the first time.
 The next day, nine or ten IJN G4Ms belonging to the IJN Attack Hikōtai 703 struck Isley Field and the adjacent Kobler Field on Saipan.
 The raiders arrived over Saipan shortly after 1:30 am and dropped their bombs from low altitude.
 Only five bombs struck Isley Field, and these caused little damage.
 A Black Widow from the 6th Night Fighter Squadron shot down one of the G4Ms and another two were lost to other causes.
 On November 3 the Imperial General Headquarters issued a statement which falsely claimed that Japanese aircraft had bombed and destroyed fifteen locations in Saipan and Tinian.
 A further attack by either five or ten G4Ms with fighter escorts took place at 1:30 am on November 7, but also caused little damage.
 The USAAF official history states that three G4Ms were downed in this raid while another source states there were no Japanese losses.
 Imperial General Headquarters claimed that 20 B-29s out of 40 located were destroyed in the November 7 raid.
 These and all subsequent Japanese air attacks on the Marianas were overseen by the Air Training Army.